Not Asking for Help: A Contextual Exploration

 Impact on Relationships

-Why It Isn’t Automatically a Red Flag
+The Other Side: Why It Isn’t Always a Red Flag

 Individual Processing Styles